 Raleigh's Stormwater Management Division offers several education programs for our residents and businesses as well as joining with other partners to further promote stormwater education.

 Request a Visit

 Are you interested in hosting a stormwater outreach activity at your school, community, or business event?
 Request a visit online today.
-Activities include:
+Activities for City of Raleigh residents include:

 - Storytime (K-2nd grades)

 - Storm Drains and Streams Demo (3rd-5th grades)